haihala/whoops-all-grapplers/docs/tasks/main_todo.md

   - Move to status conditions
   - Clear on move start and end
   - If cancels still feel off, increase special move buffer time
+    - How do frame counts + hitstop work?
+Maybe hitstop eats into cancel window?

 ### Features